 Open topic with navigation

-As of Geocortex Core 3.1.7, the default whitelist configuration has been tightened to improve security.
-Specifically, the WatcherHost setting is now set to * instead of _site_ by default, which means only requests from whitelisted IPs are allowed instead of allowing all requests from the local network.
+As of Geocortex Core 3.1.7, the default configuration for accepting connections has been updated to improve security.
+Specifically, the WatcherHost setting is now set to * instead of _site_ by default.
+This means that instead of allowing all requests from the local network, only requests from whitelisted IPs are allowed.
 For more information, see Protecting Geocortex Core from Unwanted Access.

-We recommend that you run Geocortex Core in a three-node cluster to ensure data integrity.
+We recommend that you run Geocortex Core in a three-node cluster to maintain data integrity.

 The following should be available in preparation for clustering your servers: